octoenergy/public-conventions/python.md

 This convention also applies to variable names.

-## Encapsulate model mutation
+### Encapsulate model mutation

 Don't call a model's `save` method from anywhere but "mutator" methods on the model itself.
-This provides a useful overview of the lifecycle of a model as you can see all the ways it can mutate in once place.

 Similarly, avoid calling `SomeModel.objects.create` or even `SomModel.related_objects.create` from outside of the model itself.
 Encapsulate these in "factory" methods (classmethods for the `objects.create` call).

-Inspiration:
+Doing this provides a useful overview of the lifecycle of a model as you can see all the ways it can mutate in once place.

+Also, this practice leads to better tests as you have a simple, readable method to stub when testing units that call into the model layer.

+Further reading:

 - [Django models, encapsulation and data integrity](https://www.dabapps.com/blog/django-models-and-encapsulation/), by Tom Christie

-## Group methods and properties on models
+### Group methods and properties on models

 To keep models well organised and easy to understand, group their methods and properties into these groups using a comment: